alexlehner3868/ChatRoomApplication/README.md

 This section describes how to set up the chatroom, which includes the server and the client.

 ### Prerequisites
-*Note* The application runs on Linux and MacOS.
+**Note:** The application runs on Linux and MacOS.
 If you have a Windows computer, please use Windows WSL.

 Ensure that the following prerequisites are installed:
   + Rust